 Potential new members could well include some people who already have a set of clubs tucked away in a garage they hardly ever use.

-They may not have worked out that, if they were to play golf regularly, getting the use of all our acres of awesome scenery, well appointed clubhouse facilities and discounted food & drink prices in return for a golf sub is incredible value.
+They may not have worked out that, if they were to play golf regularly, getting the use of all our acres of awesome scenery, well-appointed clubhouse facilities and discounted food & drink prices in return for a golf sub is an incredible value.

 Generally, this costs less than £20 per week.
 If you do all the maths, it can work out as little as a few pounds per round and I defy any other sport in the world to offer so much quality for such a small amount of money.

 Look at the new friends you will make and fresh networking opportunities can lead to new business which would even show a return on that £20 a week investment.

 This has been my debut as a columnist and I would like to make my spot in a magazine I admire, an open forum for anybody who likes golf, or who would like to get into the sport.

 Get in touch if you want to express an opinion or if you have any questions . . . and feel free to comment as frankly as you like on anything I have to say!

 HOW THE GOLF MANAGEMENT GROUP WORKS